tsukhu/world-ranks/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Credits

+Based on and extended from the live coding video by [Thu Nghiem](https://www.youtube.com/watch?v=v8o9iJU5hEA)